 Kirkland’s commitment to diversity has made the Firm more vital, more competitive and better able to serve a broad and varied client base in complex matters.
 Diversity at Kirkland transcends race, gender, age, ethnicity and sexual orientation.
 Our attorneys boast rich and varied backgrounds, knowledge and skills, and we value and encourage diversity with respect to each individual’s work style, career path and experiences.

-The 2018 American Lawyer “A-List” for the sixth straight year
+The 2019 American Lawyer “A-List” for the seventh straight year

-Working Mother’s 2018 “Best Law Firms for Women” list for the eighth time
+Working Mother’s 2019 “Best Law Firms for Women” list for the ninth time

-The Leadership Council on Legal Diversity’s 2018 Top Performer list for the fifth time
+The Leadership Council on Legal Diversity's 2019 Compass Award

-- The 2018 Human Rights Campaign Best Places to Work for LGBTQ Equality for the twelfth straight year
+- The 2020 Human Rights Campaign Best Places to Work for LGBTQ Equality for the thirteenth straight year

 Pro bono matters provide opportunities for associates to take on leadership roles while making a significant, positive difference in the lives of individuals and families who cannot afford legal counsel.